taniarascia/taniarascia.com/content/posts/2020-02-07-continuous-integration-pipeline-docker.md

 npm run start # start Node server
 ```

-With docker, you need to give insturctions to Docker via a file called `Dockerfile` in the root of your project. `Dockerfile` seems a little intimidating at first, but it's not that much different from how I set up my local environment.
+To use a container, you'll need to give instructions to Docker via a file called `Dockerfile` in the root of your project. `Dockerfile` seems a little intimidating at first, but it's not that much different from how I set up my local environment.
 It just requires a few `Dockerfile` specific commands.

 - [FROM](https://docs.docker.com/engine/reference/builder/#from) - Start the Dockerfile and pull from a base image
 - [COPY](https://docs.docker.com/engine/reference/builder/#copy) - Copy files from local source to container target